 Minor signage will be installed for entry and exit points along with 'Give Way' signage for exit point.
+Refer TIA report for other directional signage.

 g. -colours-

 Refer to the elevations for colours.
 Predominately colours will be 'Windspray' but will have secondary colours for screening, planting, etc.